-Home remodeling is a complex process with a myriad of moving parts.
+Home remodeling is a complex process with a myriad of moving parts, as well as staying on top of the latest trends and styles.
 It’s normal to experience small, unexpected hiccups along the way.
 However, with all the time and money you plan to invest into upgrading your house or a particular room, you have good reason to take measures to avoid or mitigate major mistakes that could significantly derail your project.

-As you prepare for a kitchen, bathroom or whole home makeover in Northern Virginia or Washington D.C., here are some of the most common remodeling mistakes and what you can do to prevent them:
+As you prepare for a kitchen, bathroom, an entire basement, or whole home makeover in Northern Virginia or Washington D.C., here are some of the most common remodeling mistakes and what you can do to prevent them:

 You love your home and you want to do what you can to maintain its value.
 However, you don’t want to bite off more than you can chew when it comes to home improvements.
 That includes any project that involves major structural changes, electrical or plumbing upgrades, or transforming your design style.
 Most of these projects require a permit and the right equipment and practical knowledge to execute them accurately.
 You don’t want to risk wasting thousands of dollars on materials or putting yourself in harm’s way when hiring a professional remodeler could ensure the project is done right the first time.